argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 For users wanting to use Image Updater in production, it is common to have a strict set of restrictions in place in terms of which images can/should be automatically updated, where these images should come from, which reposoitry/branch the commits should be made to and what credentials should be used among many others.
 It is important to have a set of first class custom resource fields to be able to express this information accurately and reliably.
 This would add considerable value to the user experience, including but not limited to increased ease of use, stronger validation and standardization for these fields.

 #### Use case 3:
-As a user of Argo CD and Argo CD Image Updater, I would like to have image-updater honor rollbacks to my applications
+As a user of Argo CD and Argo CD Image Updater, I would like to have image-updater honor rollbacks to my applications by leveraging status information stored in my application.

 ### Implementation Details/Notes/Constraints [optional]